There was even a famous song, which declared that learning to love yourself is the greatest love of all.

 And while such a method may help temporarily (if it didn’t help at all, it likely never would’ve made it into the annals of pop psychology), it ultimately will not do the job because it’s not completely true (if it’s true at all).

-That’s still not self-love.
+That’s still not self-love of the non-Jewish world.

 It’s more along the lines of self-compassion & self-esteem & a positive self-image, but it’s still not the same idea as promoted in the non-Jewish world.